Flood Advisory issued for Burlington by NWS - News Break

 Flood Advisory issued for Burlington by NWS

-Effective: 2021-07-12 18:58:00 EDT Expires: 2021-07-12 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Burlington The National Weather Service in Mount Holly has issued a * Flood Advisory for West Central Burlington County in southern New Jersey Northwestern Camden County in southern New Jersey Northeastern Gloucester County in southern New Jersey * Until 1000 PM EDT. * At 643 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Effective: 2021-07-12 17:14:00 EDT Expires: 2021-07-12 21:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Burlington The National Weather Service in Mount Holly has issued a * Flood Advisory for Northern Burlington County in southern New Jersey * Until 900 PM EDT. * At 541 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.5 and 1 inch of rain has already fallen in spots.
-An additional 1 to 2 inches is possible. * Some locations that may experience flooding include Cherry Hill, Evesham, Mount Laurel, Deptford, Voorhees, West Deptford, Glassboro and Lindenwold.
-This includes the following highways New Jersey Turnpike between exits 3 and 4.
-Interstate 76 in New Jersey between mile markers 0 and 2.
-Interstate 295 in New Jersey between mile markers 18 and 39.
-Interstate 676 in New Jersey near mile marker 0.
-Atlantic City Expressway between mile markers 40 and 44.alerts.weather.gov
+Between 0.5 and 1.5 inches of rain have already fallen in spots with an additional 1 to 2 inches possible. * Some locations that may experience flooding include Medford, Lumberton, Mount Holly, Pemberton, Wrightstown, Jobstown, Jacksonville, Columbus, Leisuretowne, Georgetown, Browns Mills, and Medford Lakes.
+This includes the following highways New Jersey Turnpike near exit 5.
+Interstate 295 in New Jersey between mile markers 40 and 52.alerts.weather.gov

 Comments / 0